 BMI Calculator

-The Body Mass Index (BMI) is a "rule of thumb" used to broadly categorize a person as underweight, normal weght, overweight or obese.
+Body mass index (BMI) is derived by dividing the weight of a person by the square of their height.
+It is a "rule of thumb" measure, used to broadly categorize a person as underweight, normal weight, or as having overweight or obesity.

 Obesity is linked with an increased risk of heart disease, type 2 diabetes, and some cancers.
 Both low and high BMIs are associated with increased all cause mortality, with the risk increasing with distance from the 20-25 range.